Church Pension Group | Leadership & Governance

 The Very Rev. Sandye A. Wilson

-The Very Rev. Sandye A. Wilson serves as the Dean of The Cathedral Church of All Saints in the Episcopal Diocese of the Virgin Islands.
+The Very Rev. Sandye A. Wilson serves as Vice Chair of The Church Pension Fund Board of Trustees.
+She also serves as the Dean of The Cathedral Church of All Saints in the Episcopal Diocese of the Virgin Islands.

 Dean Wilson has served as an Acting University Chaplain and Lecturer in Ethics at Vassar College, Adjunct Faculty member at Yale University Divinity School, Iliff School of Theology at the University of Denver, University of Minnesota Graduate School of Liberal Studies, and Seabury-Western Seminary Doctor of Ministry Program.
 She is also a trained professional executive and life coach and a consultant to various organizations and individuals on systems, conflict, transitions, moral courage, spirituality, and the transformation of society.

-She was re-elected to her second term on The Church Pension Fund Board of Trustees in 2022.
+She was elected to her second term on The Church Pension Fund Board of Trustees in 2022.

 She was awarded an honorary DD from St. Paul’s College, Lawrenceville, Virginia, and studied at Goethe Institutes in Germany, The University of Vienna, Austria, and as a John M. Allin Fellow at the Bossey Ecumenical Institute in Switzerland.